wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 > Thousands of great men, intellectual giants, national and international personalities, and scholars must accept your history and its teachings as true.

 Nibley makes a classic "appeal to authority" or "appeal to popularity" fallacy here, and even if it wasn’t fallacious, the authority cited is a poor one.
-For each “intellectual giant” that affirms the truthfulness of the Book of Mormon, ninety-nine “giants” are standing by, waiting to call them delusional.
+For each "intellectual giant" that affirms the truthfulness of the Book of Mormon, ninety-nine "giants" are standing by, waiting to call them delusional.

 > Tens of thousands of salespersons must give eighteen months or more of their lives, paying their own expenses and bearing witness of the truths of this book.